Mule deer: Risks

 There are many risks that mule deer face during migration including climate change and human disturbance.
 Climate change impacts on seasonal growth patterns constitute a risk for migrating mule deer by invalidating historic or learned migration paths.

 Human activities such as natural resource extraction, highways, fencing, and urban development all have an impact on mule deer populations and migrations through habitat degradation and fragmentation.
 Natural gas extraction has been found to have varying negative effects on mule deer behavior and can even cause them to avoid areas they use to migrate.
 Highways not only cause injury and death to mule deer, but they can also serve as a barrier to migration.
 As traffic volumes increase, the more mule deer tend to avoid those areas and abandon their typical migration routes.
 It has also been found that fencing can alter deer behavior, acting as a barrier, and potentially changing mule deer migration patterns.
 In addition, urban development has replaced mule deer habitat with subdivisions, and human activity has increased.
 As a result of this, researchers have seen a decline in mule deer populations.
 This is especially prominent in Colorado where the human population has grown by over 2.2 million since 1980.

 Management

-Protecting migration corridors
+Migration corridors

+Migration corridors are essential to maintain healthy mule deer populations.
+As they allow for deer to safely cross areas without being harmed by urban development.